The Best Trails for Social Distancing

 There are other beautiful trails in the Genoa trail system, however due to the steep nature of the mountainous trails, it is harder to pass other hikers and bikers.
 It’s not impossible, but also, not ideal for social distancing.
 If you go to the trailhead, especially during the week, and don’t see many other cars, you’re probably good to safely hike.
 Click here for the Genoa Trail Map.

-River Fork Ranch – This is another flat, wide trail, meandering along the Carson river banks.
+River Fork Ranch – This is another flat, wide trail, meandering along the banks of the Carson River.
 In addition to being a working cattle ranch, this is a bird migration spot, butterfly migration stop, and oh so much more.
 Turtles love the habitat here, as do muskrats, and all kinds of other fun critters.
 Stewarded by the Nature Conservancy, due to the abundance of wildlife, dogs are not allowed.

 Fay-Luther and Jobs Peak Trail System – Fay-Luther is a network of about 9-miles of trails and loops, which at one point connect to the Jobs Peak Trail.
 On the lower ground, the trails are wide and simple to step off when you encounter other people or horses.
 However, on the Jeffrey Pine Loop there is an elevation change, and the steep aspects of the trail are not conducive to easy separation.
 It’s not impossible, but also not easy.
 Dogs and horses are allowed on most of these trails, as are bikes, however, due to the sandy nature of the trail, bikers are rare.
 Click here for the Fay-Luther Map and Jobs Peak Ranch Map.